 4. Age Discounts

 A popular way to segment the market is by age category, e.g., students often get discounts on travel and retail.
-Students have lower income than working adults and so are more sensitive to changes in price.
+Students almost always have lower income than working adults and so are more sensitive to changes in price.

 Airplanes offer numerous ways to charge different prices for privileges like choosing a seat early or priority check-in.
 These perks are a way of extracting higher prices from those who want to pay for extras.

 Bookstores often advertise that you can buy three books for the price of two to encourage consumers to buy a higher quantity.

 The following conditions must be met for price discrimination to be successful:

 - Firms must be able to control supply.

 - Firms must prevent the resale of products from one buyer to another.